-9. FAIR VALUE MEASUREMENT - continued
+9. FAIR VALUE MEASUREMENT --- continued

-- Investment in trading securities Investment in trading securities consist of marketable equity shares that are measured using the closing stock prices from the exchange market on which they are traded.
-Such investments are classified as Level 1 in the hierarchy. - Derivative assets and liabilities The Company's derivative assets and liabilities relate to foreign exchange contracts involving major currencies.
+• Derivative assets and liabilities - The Company's derivative assets and liabilities relate to foreign exchange contracts involving major currencies.
 Since its derivative assets and liabilities are not traded on an exchange, the Company values them using valuation models.
 The valuation of certain foreign currency contracts used interest rate yield curves and foreign exchange rates as the significant inputs in the valuation models.
 These inputs are observable in active markets over the terms of the instruments the Company holds, and accordingly, such contracts are classified as Level 2 in the hierarchy.
-The fair value of the remaining foreign currency contracts are computed using the Monte Carlo pricing method based on assumptions supported by quoted market prices or rates, adjusted for the specific features of these instruments.
-Such contracts are classified as Level 3 in the hierarchy.
-The Company considers the effect of its own credit standing and that of its counterparties in valuations of its derivative financial instruments. - Short-term financial instruments (cash equivalents, restricted cash, accounts receivable and payable, short-term borrowings, and accrued liabilities) cost approximates fair value because of the short maturity period. - Long-term borrowings fair value is based on the amount of future cash flows associated with each debt instrument discounted at the Company's current borrowing rate for similar debt instruments of comparable terms.
-The carrying values of the long-term borrowings approximate their fair values as all the long-term debt carry variable interest rates which approximate rates currently offered by the Company's bankers for similar debt instruments of comparable maturities. - Convertible senior notes the estimated fair value was \$ 75,223,800 as of December 31, 2012 based on the quoted market price in an active market.
+The Company considers the effect of its own credit standing and that of its counterparties in valuations of its derivative financial instruments.

+• Short-term financial instruments (cash equivalents, restricted cash, accounts receivable and payable, short-term borrowings, and accrued liabilities) - cost approximates fair value because of the short maturity period.

+• Long-term borrowings - fair value is based on the amount of future cash flows associated with each debt instrument discounted at the Company's current borrowing rate for similar debt instruments of comparable terms.
+The carrying values of the long-term borrowings approximate their fair values as all the long-term debt carry variable interest rates which approximate rates currently offered by the Company's bankers for similar debt instruments of comparable maturities.